Purdue vs. Illinois Predictions, College Basketball BetMGM Promo Codes, & Picks - January 5

 Spread & Total Prediction for Purdue vs. Illinois

-Purdue is 10-4-0 against the spread, while Illinois' ATS record this season is 6-5-0.
-The Boilermakers have a 9-5-0 record going over the point total, while games involving the Fighting Illini have a record of 5-6-0 when it comes to hitting the over.
-Purdue has a 7-3 record against the spread while going 9-1 overall over the past 10 games.
-Illinois has gone 6-4 against the spread and 8-2 overall in its last 10 contests.
+Purdue is 10-4-0 against the spread this season compared to Illinois' 6-5-0 ATS record.
+The Boilermakers are 9-5-0 and the Fighting Illini are 5-6-0 in terms of going over the point total.
+The teams score an average of 169.3 points per game, 14.8 more points than this matchup's total.
+Purdue is 7-3 against the spread and 9-1 overall over its last 10 contests, while Illinois has gone 6-4 against the spread and 8-2 overall.

 Bet on this or any college basketball matchup at BetMGM